The Southbank Centre doesn’t have a good restaurant.

 Just don’t be surprised if everyone’s checking out your date.

-NOTE: The Southbank Centre Food Market will pop up every Friday, Sunday, Bank Holiday Monday (12-9pm), and Saturday (11am-9pm).
+NOTE: The Southbank Centre Food Market pops up every Friday (12-9pm), Saturday (11am-9pm), Sunday and Bank Holiday Monday (12-6pm).
 You can find out more right HERE.

 Southbank Centre Food Market | Behind the Southbank Centre, Belvedere Road, London SE1 8XX